Shinnousuke/academic-kickstart/content/en/authors/admin/_index.md

 # - Visitors
 ---

-I am a first year Ph.D. student at MIT Economics.
+I am a rising second year Ph.D. student at MIT Economics.
 My main research focuses on Macroeconomics and Labor Economics.
-I also work on a broad array of topics which overlap with Public Economics and International Economics.
-Currently I am working on projects related to technology, inequality, and structural change.
+In patricular, I am interested in heterogeneous implications of shocks, such as technology, trade, and recession.